Opendoor Fees: Is the Convenience Worth the Cost?

 In any home sale, a buyer can ask for repair credits based on a home inspection report.
 However, it's up to them to justify the ask, and you have full power to renegotiate or even reject the request altogether if you think it's unreasonable.
 Most buyers would prefer to keep the deal moving forward than lose the house haggling over repairs.

-With Opendoor, a "repair deduction" is simply subtracted from the final offer price based on the work Opendoor thinks your house needs, and it's up to you to fight it if you feel it's unfair.
+With Opendoor, a "condition adjustment" is simply subtracted from the final offer price based on the work Opendoor thinks your house needs, and it's up to you to fight it if you feel it's unfair.
 Reviews indicate that the charges can be hard to predict.

-Other sellers feel cheated by the repair fees, claiming they reduce your net proceeds by tens of thousands of dollars — often without justification.
+❌ Other sellers feel cheated by the repair fees, claiming they reduce your net proceeds by tens of thousands of dollars — often without clear itemization.

 If your home needs work to get it 'market ready,' you may find it completely worthwhile to pay Opendoor a premium to bypass the hassle.
 Just keep in mind that you may not know the final repair estimate until you've sunk a few weeks into the process.